Tips on visiting the Vatican with the Omnia card Rome

 Never fear – we’re here to set you up with the best itinerary to visit the Vatican and Rome with the Omnia card.
 Read on to get the best structure for your itinerary.

-Tips on visiting the Vatican
+- 7 Final Thought on visiting the Vatican tips

 We’re old pros here with plenty of tips on visiting the Vatican.
 This includes information such as the best times to visit the Vatican and the main attractions to see.
 We also have lots of secret hints and tips for bypassing the queues.

 We know what city passes are best, when to use them and when to not, and can help you decide on what to see and when.
-Read on for our tips on visiting the Vatican for the full lowdown:
+Read on for our tips on visiting the Vatican for the full lowdown.

 Why using the Omnia Card allows you to better enjoy the Vatican ?